jamacio/code-todo/README.md

 ## 🔄 Available Command

-- `todoTreeSimple.refresh`: Rescans the project and updates the TODO tree manually.
+- `codeTODO.refresh`: Rescans the project and updates the TODO tree manually.

 ---